iterative/mlem.ai/content/docs/command-reference/create.md

 # create

-Creates a new [MLEM Object](/doc/user-guide/basic-concepts#mlem-objects) metafile from conf args and config files.
+Creates a new [MLEM Object](/doc/user-guide/basic-concepts#mlem-objects) metafile from config args and config files.

 ## Synopsis